Privacy Policy

 4. Cookies

 TWIPLA does not use cookies for analytics.
-Our website uses only the following essential technical cookies:
+Our website does not use profiling or marketing cookies.

 5. Data Recipients and Retention